Health monitoring and review

 You may have access to occupational health to which workers could be referred for help and advice with their symptoms.
 Occupational health provision is valuable for advising on management of cases.

-MSD problems can be specific to an individual and each person is different and will need to be dealt with on a case by case basis, you may need to consider:
+MSD problems can be specific to an individual and each person is different and will need to be dealt with on a case-by-case basis, so you may need to consider:

-- If a task is causing or contributing to a MSD, the worker may need to stop doing that task for a time; temporarily modifying their duties could assist with recovery;
+- If a task is causing or contributing to an MSD, the worker may need to stop doing that task for a time; temporarily modifying their duties could assist with recovery;

 - Return to work plans, agreed by all parties and actively reviewed.
 If the individual has been off work, it is possible to return before all the symptoms have cleared up totally, provided that there isn't contrary medical advice;

-- having systems in place to help workers to return to work.
+- Putting systems in place to help workers to return to work.

 People with MSDs usually completely recover if the problem is recognised early and treated appropriately.